-Heart Transplant Program Data

-Stanford Children's Health has an extraordinary VAD program that helps keep our young heartfailure patients strong enough to qualify for, and alive long enough to receive, a suitable transplant.
-In 2019, all eight of our patients that used VAD as a bridge were successfully transplanted.
-Three of those children were complex single-ventricle cases that most centers would not have been equipped to help.

-Not a single patient that made it onto the heart transplant wait list perished in 2019.
-That remarkable mortality rate is partly due to our shorter-than-average wait times, our expertise managing VAD as a bridge to transplant, and the extraordinary medical attention we give to each patient in our heart program.
+Heart Transplant Program Data Stanford Children's Health has an extraordinary VAD program that helps keep our young heart failure patients strong enough to qualify for, and alive long enough to receive, a suitable transplant.
+In 2021, we saw a 100% increase in our VAD volumes (from eight to 16 cases) compared to 2019.
+All of our patients that used VAD as a bridge were successfully transplanted.
+Not a single patient that made it onto the heart transplant wait list perished in 2021.
+That remarkable mortality rate is partly due to our shorter-than-average wait times, our expertise managing VAD as a bridge to transplant, and the extraordinary clinical attention we give to each patient in our heart program.

-2019 VAD Configurations

-(100% wait-list survival of patients listed for transplant and bridged with a VAD)
+2021 VAD Configurations (100% wait-list survival of patients listed for transplant and bridged with a VAD)

-2019 Wait-List Outcomes
+2021 Wait-List Outcomes